Riimu/Kit-PHPEncoder/README.md

 Using the library is mostly quite simple.
-In most cases, there is one method `encode()` that you need to concern yourself about, which simply produces the PHP code for the provided variable.
+In most cases, there is one method `encode()` that you need to concern yourself about, which simply produces the PHP code for the provided value.

 For example: